makersacademy/airport_challenge/README-myApproach.md

 ### The steps I am taking:

-1. Create a functional representation of the first User-Story
+[x] Create a functional representation of the first User-Story [x] Perform a feature test, analyse the errors and begin creating your first unit test.
-2. Perform a feature test, analyse the errors and begin creating your first unit test.
+[ ] Now that I understand how I want my program to run, and have created my Airport object.
+Now lets create our Plane object and also test drive creating the land method for the Airport.